Find out more about Live Chat Software

 Key Features of Live Chat Software

-These are the basic features to expect from your next live chat system:
+Our detailed comparisons show that these are the basic features to expect from your next live chat system:

 - API (application programming interface).
 Due the fact that all companies have a different software infrastructure to blend the system with, they are rarely industry-specific.
 Rather than that, they offer a suite of open developer APIs that can be used to integrate the system with any third-party platform manually.